4-month-old baby sleep schedule- from a sleep expert

 Don’t neglect burping

-When feeding your baby in the night it’s really tempting to pop them back into their cot as looking drowsy but you’ve not winding them you may find they wake up about 30 mins later because they’re in discomfort.
+When feeding your baby in the night it’s really tempting to pop them back into their cot when they're looking drowsy but if you’ve not winding them you may find they wake up about 30 mins later because they’re in discomfort.
 Winding them before putting them down will ensure a longer, and less disturbed sleep.

 10 ways to create healthy sleep habits for babies aged 4-months